torchbox/django-pattern-library/docs/dev_process.md

 - [Build the package ready for release](#how-to-build-the-package)
 - [Release a new version](#releasing-a-new-version)

+## Dependencies

+To work on the package, you need Python 3.6 or later and Node 8.

 ## How to set up a local build

 The repo includes a simple test application that can be run locally to develop the pattern library itself.